Case study:

 Working with production partners Common People Studios and director Mary-Sue Masson, we leaned hard into the surreal.
 Wrestling tropes.
 Exaggeration.
 A touch of chaos.
 Because if you’re going to talk about exploitation, you might as well do it with a flying bodyslam.
 Tony’s also worked with System1 to test and optimise the creative and hope it will resonate with both existing fans and new audiences.

 But this was never just about a TV ad.
-There’s Fight in Every Bite is a fully integrated, 360° campaign spanning TV, paid social, earned media, experiential, digital and PR – rolling out from February through early April.
-TV lights the fuse, but the fight continues well beyond the living room.
+There’s Fight in Every Bite is a fully integrated, 360° campaign spanning TV, paid social, earned media, experiential, digital and PR.
+TV lights the fuse, but the fight continues well beyond the living room, with a special one-off exhibition grudge match between Tony and X-Ploitation in King's Cross station.

 Behind the madness sits something very real.
 Tony’s works with 100% traceable cocoa through Tony’s Open Chain, pays farmers higher long-term prices to support living incomes, actively identifies and remediates child labour, and ensures cocoa is deforestation-free.
 The mission is serious.
 The tone doesn’t have to be.